Intestinal ischemia and infarction occurs when there is a narrowing or blockage of one or more of the arteries that

 These tests do not always diagnose the problem.
 Sometimes, the only sure way to diagnose intestinal ischemia is with a surgical procedure.

 Damage or death of the bowel tissue is a serious condition.
 This can result in death if not treated right away.
 The outlook depends on the cause.
 Prompt treatment can lead to a good outcome.

-Damage or death of the bowel tissue may require a colostomy or ileostomy, which may be short-term or permanent.
+Damage or death of the bowel tissue may require a colostomy or ileostomy.
+This may be short-term or permanent.
 Peritonitis is common in these cases.
 People who have a large amount of tissue death in the intestine can have problems absorbing nutrients.
-They can become dependent on intravenous nutrition.
+They can become dependent on getting nutrition through their veins.